theshivay/Personal-Finance-Visualizer/README.md

 - **Category Breakdown**: Interactive pie chart displaying spending by category
 - **Budget Comparison**: Visual representation of planned vs. actual spending

+### AI-Powered Features
+- **Chatbot Assistant**: AI-powered financial assistant that can answer questions about your finances
+- **Spending Insights**: Get personalized recommendations based on your spending patterns
+- **Natural Language Queries**: Ask questions about your finances in plain English
+- **Expense Analysis**: Receive AI-generated analysis of your spending habits

 ### UI/UX Features
 - **Responsive Design**: Fully responsive interface that works on mobile, tablet, and desktop
+- **Dark/Light Theme**: Toggle between dark and light themes with smooth transitions
 - **Modern UI Components**: Built with shadcn/ui for a clean, consistent look
 - **Form Validation**: Comprehensive client-side validation for all forms
 - **Error Handling**: Graceful error states with user-friendly messages